N3zzar/Dbt-cloud-Project/README.md

-# Young Data Professional dbt Bootcamp: Olist Brazilian E-Commerce Analytics (Nezzar's Assignment Submission)
+# Olist Brazilian E-Commerce Analytics Platform

+**End-to-end analytics engineering with dbt and BigQuery**

 ## Overview

-This project is an end-to-end **analytics engineering implementation** built on the Olist Brazilian E-Commerce datasets.
-It demonstrates how raw marketplace data can be transformed into **trusted, analytics-ready facts and dimensions** using modern data engineering and analytics engineering best practices.
+This project is an end-to-end **analytics engineering implementation** built on the Olist Brazilian E-Commerce and Marketing Funnel datasets.
+It demonstrates how raw marketplace data can be transformed into **trusted, analytics-ready facts and dimensions** using modern analytics engineering best practices.

-The project follows a **dbt-first approach** with clear data modeling layers, strong documentation, testing, and reusable macros, enabling reliable downstream analytics for business stakeholders.
+The project applies a **dbt-first approach** with layered modeling, testing, documentation, snapshots, and reusable macros to enable consistent, decision-ready analytics for business stakeholders.

-It is the implementation of what I had learnt before, what I had practiced before and what the bootcamp taught me.

 ---